yojimasentaro/protospace/README.md

 #protospace DB

 >about protospace:
-You can post prototypes, like them, and ocmment on them.
+You can post prototypes, like them, and comment on them.

 ##Table